marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/dividing-the-output-into-sections-texts-data.rst

 create a distinct ``readonly_data_section``, the default is to reuse ``text_section``.

-All the other varasm.c sections are optional, and are null if the target does not provide them.
+All the other :samp:`varasm.c` sections are optional, and are null if the target does not provide them.

 .. c:macro:: TEXT_SECTION_ASM_OP